 Buying a car is often considered a rite of passage, but once the shiny newness wears off, how men and women find a new car differs quite a bit.
 What affects how men and women choose a car?

 What Are Men Looking For?

 1 out of every 5 men will know exactly what they’re looking for in a new vehicle.
-This often includes details like engine size, transmission type, drive train, and suspension specifications that a woman might overlook or might not know.
+This often includes details like engine size, transmission type, drive train, and suspension specifications.
 More than half of male drivers are confident when buying a new car, and most take 63 days or less to make their final decision and purchase a new vehicle.

-With the massive variety of cars available, men tend to learn toward purchasing European luxury brands like Jaguar, Hummer, and BMW, and prefer cars that are rugged, with high-end technology and stylish looks for both interior and exterior.
+With the massive variety of cars available, men tend to lean toward purchasing European luxury brands like Jaguar, Ferrari, Porsche, and BMW, and prefer cars with high-end technology and stylish looks for both interior and exterior.